 Best Vacuum Cleaners Under $200

-These machines are a bit more upscale than the sub $100 models we reviewed a couple of months ago but a bit more expensive.
+These machines have more refinement and power compared to the sub $100 models we featured a couple of months ago but a bit more expensive.

 Can be used on